TSGCFO/Talencor-website/replit.md

   * Backend Sentry integration successfully tested and verified with events appearing in correct project dashboard
   * Maintains same comprehensive error tracking features as frontend: performance monitoring, context capture, and production optimizations
   * Both projects now have independent error tracking for better separation of concerns
+- July 29, 2025: Cleaned up Sentry backend implementation:
+  * Resolved 9 success events that were incorrectly logged as Sentry issues
+  * Updated code to use console.log instead of captureEvent for success messages
+  * Now only actual errors are tracked in Sentry, not successful operations
+  * Maintains clean issue tracking for both frontend and backend projects

 ## User Preferences